Hi all we are going to fly into Barcelona soon and we have approximately 2 weeks in Spain, any suggestions on what we should do?

 But from Granada you're close to Seville as well.

-Hope I helped! about 10 years agoAnswered by louella fitzsimmons via Travellr.com
+Hope I helped! over 10 years agoAnswered by louella fitzsimmons via Travellr.com

 last time I visited BCN I stayed in a hotel that provided lots of information about what to do in the city.
 The hotel was properly managed, but the best was their blog... amazing! here it goes (english version) : http://www.hotelcurious.com/eng/blog-hotel-curious-barcelona.